omarelwaliely/TaskFusion/README.md

 ```
 ## Creators

-The creators of this project are Omar Elwaliely, Salma Aly, Mohamed Mahdi, and Salma Kaffafy of The American University in Cairo.
+The creators of this project are Omar Elwaliely, Salma Aly, Muhammad El-Mahdi, and Salma Kaffafy of The American University in Cairo.

 ## Special Thanks